AkeKyA/SkyBlockPE/README.md

 ## Notes

-This plugin was coded and is maintained by thebigsmileXD of the Imagical Corporation.
-This is not a plugin for everyone, this is a plugin for our intended use.
-Hopefully you find it useful too.
+This plugin was coded and is maintained by thebigsmileXD.